opendatalab-de/geojson-jackson/README.md

 	new ObjectMapper().readValue(inputStream, FeatureCollection.class);
 ```

-If you what to read any GeoJson file read it as GeoJsonObject and then test for the contents via instanceOf:
+If you what to read any GeoJson file read the value as GeoJsonObject and then test for the contents via instanceOf:

 ```java
 GeoJsonObject object = new ObjectMapper().readValue(inputStream, GeoJsonObject.class);